-Following the economic reforms by military establishment, many established firms entered exporting and some new firms were born.
+Following the economic reforms in 1999, many already established but domestically focused firms entered exporting and some new firms were born.
 As a result, the proportion of exports originating from the hinterland increased gradually.
 Figure 3 presents the age-wise distribution of exports for two cohorts of firms: those born prior to policy change in 1999 (old firms), and born in the latter period (new firms).
-The former cohort (old firms) comprises relatively large firms that handled around 70% of export originating from hinterland in 2014.
-It seems that even after the policy change, this cohort remained largely focused on domestic sales for a couple of years and gradually entered exporting.
-The other cohort, new firms, is relatively smaller and their contribution to aggregate exports remained relatively limited for several years.
+It seems that even after the policy change, the old firms remained largely focused on home market for a couple of years and then gradually entered exporting and expanded their exports volume.
+By 2014, the export share of this group had risen to around 70% of all exports originating from hinterland.
+By contrast, the new firms were relatively smaller and their contribution to aggregate exports remained relatively limited for several years.

 Pakistan has eight export processing zones (EPZ) in various part of the country but their export contribution is limited.
 EPZs established in the hinterland in the 1980s did not flourish and have become dysfunctional.
-In 2014, the combined exports from all EPZs valued US \$516.389 million, which is around 2% of country's total exports.
-Currently, the largest operational EPZ is located in in the coastal belt near Karachi.
+In 2014, the combined exports from all EPZs valued US \$516.389 million, which is